 If the Photos tab is highlighted, you can scroll through the photos of the match you currently have selected, and see the captions that the person has provide for those photos.
 You can click the “thumbs-up” symbol in the corner of any of the photos to tell your match that you like those photos.

-The numbers at the far right show you where this match is in terms of the total number of new matches that you haven't rated yet.
-Click the checkmark here to tell Match.com that you're interested in this match; this will move this match's profile to the You're Interested tab in the menu on the left, and send that person a notification that you're interested in them.
-Or, click the "X" here to tell Match.com that you're not interested in this match.
+7. Interest Rating – The numbers at the far right show you where this match is in terms of the total number of new matches that you haven’t rated yet.
+Click the checkmark here to tell Match that you’re interested in this match; this will move this match’s profile to the You’re Interested tab in the menu on the left, and send that person a notification that you’re interested in them.
+Or, click the “X” here to tell Match that you’re not interested in this match.

-If your Daily Matches don't produce anyone whom you're especially fond of, you can also manually match yourself with certain people whom you find while searching Match.com.
+If your Daily Matches don’t produce anyone whom you’re especially fond of, you can also manually match yourself with certain people whom you find while searching the website.

 If you find someone who looks interesting, click either their user name/photo or Quick View to view either their full or condensed profile, respectively.